Francisco0561/RealTimeObjectDetectionTrain/README.md

 - Required Python libraries:
   These needs be run in the yolov5 directory
   - `pip install -r requirements.txt`
+  This can be found in the requierment .txt in the yolov5 folder
 #### Download and Prepare the Dataset
 1. Download COCO Dataset
    - Vist the [COCO Dataset Download](https://cocodataset.org/#download)